Retirement Living Hub

 The Social Security Administration handles Medicare enrollment.
 You can apply online, by phone, or in person.
 Knowing `how do I enroll in medicare?` is your first step towards securing your coverage.

 “The best way to predict your future is to create it.
 Proactive planning for Medicare ensures you control your healthcare journey.”
+I live by this, and it served us well when researching our move to Sarasota.

 A low angle view of a railroad switch with two diverging tracks at sunset.